-The task has now been processed by the worker you started earlier, and you can verify that by looking at the workers console output.
+The task has now been processed by the worker you started earlier.
+You can verify this by looking at the worker's console output.

-Calling a task returns an AsyncResult instance: this can be used to check the state of the task, wait for the task to finish, or get its return value (or if the task failed, the exception and traceback).
+Calling a task returns an AsyncResult instance.
+This can be used to check the state of the task, wait for the task to finish, or get its return value (or if the task failed, to get the exception and traceback).

-Results aren't enabled by default, so if you want to do RPC or keep track of task results in a database you have to configure Celery to use a result backend.
-This is described by the next section.
+Results are not enabled by default.
+In order to do remote procedure calls or keep track of task results in a database, you will need to configure Celery to use a result backend.
+This is described in the next section.